 New Test Capable of Detecting Clinically Significant Prostate Cancer in Small Blood Sample

-- International research team unveils new, pain-free solution to avoid 7 in 10 unnecessary prostate biopsies
+- International research team unveils new, pain-free approach to avoid up to 7 in 10 unnecessary prostate biopsies

 - Simple blood test to boost performance of traditional PSA screening

 BANGKOK and BASEL, Switzerland, Aug.
-6, 2019 /PRNewswire/ -- An international research team at Mahidol University in Bangkok, Thailand, has developed a new blood test capable of detecting clinically significant prostate cancer in high-risk patients, as reported in the medical journal Cancers on 27 July 2019.
+6, 2019 /PRNewswire/ -- An international research team at Mahidol University in Bangkok, Thailand, has demonstrated the potential for a new blood test to detect clinically significant prostate cancer in high-risk patients, as reported in the medical journal Cancers on 27 July 2019.

 According to lead scientist, Dr Sebastian Bhakdi, the test is capable of isolating and visualising tumour-associated circulating endothelial cells (tCEC) from a small, 10mL blood sample.